#2 Pedagogy of the Oppressed pt. 1

 - collectivity and collaboration

-Preliminary research on this project was initiated in the summer of 2016 when we identified our research objectives, we went on to create the alternative art education resource page and organise workshops and meetings on self-organisation and alternative art education.
+Preliminary research on this project was initiated in the summer of 2016 when we identified our research objectives, we compiled a resource page on alternative art education and organised workshops and meetings on self-organisation and alternative art education.

 DRAFT READING LIST